samridh-dev/votess/joss/paper.md

 for three-dimensional Voronoi tessellations, utilizing a cell-based computation approach that is well-suited for physical applications [@rycroft2009voro].

+From the graph above, `votess` outperforms single-threaded alternatives.
 We find that `votess` performs best on GPUs with large datasets.
 The CPU implementation can outperform other implementations by a factor of 10 to 100.

 Multithreaded Voronoi tesellelation codes do exist, and these include `ParVoro++` [@WU2023102995], `CGAL` [@cgal2018], and `GEOGRAM` [@geogram2018].
 However, they do not natively support GPU architectures.